-The objectives for which the Parent Company is incorporated are as follows:

-First: Carry on all Takaful, mutual and reinsurance business of all forms in accordance with the provisions of Islamic Sharia and governing laws.
+The objectives for which the Parent Company is incorporated are as follows: First: Carry on all Takaful, mutual and reinsurance business of all forms in accordance with the provisions of Islamic Sharia and governing laws.

-Second: To achieve its above mentioned objectives and as per its Articles of Association, the Parent Company shall have authority to conduct the following business and acts as the Board of Directors deems appropriate:
+Second: To achieve its above-mentioned objectives and as per its Articles of Association, the Parent Company shall have authority to conduct the following business and acts as the Board of Directors deems appropriate:

-- a- Acquire and gain the right to all or any part of moveable or immovable properties, as it deems necessary, or any privileges that the Company believes to be necessary or appropriate for its business or required for growing its funds. - b- Carry out transactions and enter into all contracts with all legal dispositions as it deems necessary and suitable to achieve and facilitate its objectives on the conditions it elects. - c- Purchase, sell, mortgage, lease, replace, possess or endorse in any manner whatsoever any lands, real estate properties, securities, sukuk, stocks or any other moveable or real estate property, or sell, lease, mortgage or dispose off all or part of the company's moveable or real estate property and funds. - d- Provide advisories and conduct technical studies in insurance or reinsurance industry for companies and other entities directly interested in engaging in Takaful insurance or reinsurance business. - e- Act as valuer or appraiser in insurance industry and agent for insurance or reinsurance companies to perform all activities that are consistent with the Islamic Sharia after obtaining the necessary licenses.
+- a.
+Acquire and gain the right to all or any part of moveable or immovable properties, as it deems necessary, or any privileges that the Company believes to be necessary or appropriate for its business or required for growing its funds. - Carry out transactions and enter into all contracts with all legal dispositions as it deems necessary and suitable to achieve and facilitate its objectives on the conditions it elects. - c.
+Purchase, sell, mortgage, lease, replace, possess, or endorse in any manner whatsoever any lands, real estate properties, securities, sukuk, stocks or any other moveable or real estate property, or sell, lease, mortgage or dispose of all or part of the company's moveable or real estate property and funds. - d.
+Provide advisories and conduct technical studies in insurance or reinsurance industry for companies and other entities directly interested in engaging in Takaful insurance or reinsurance business.